marckhouzam/custom-prometheus-exporter/README.md

 # A YAML-defined Custom Prometheus exporter

 A YAML-defined Custom Prometheus exporter which allows you to generate and publish metrics in the Prometheus format.
-The goal of this project is to allow to easily create a new Prometheus exporter without having to know how to write a native exporter.
+The goal of this project is to allow you to easily create a new Prometheus exporter without having to know how to write a native exporter.

 Using a short YAML configuration file, you can define your own metrics and make them available for Prometheus to scrape.